All Episodes

 Don't take this the wrong way, but I hate you.

-Yeah, those four people in the Midwest are getting flooded.
+Yeah, those poor people in the Midwest are getting flooded.

-I I get we got hit by Irma in 2017, so uh I feel their pain.
+We got hit by Irma in 2017, so I feel their pain.

 I understand.

-And um I have an advertising company and you know, and and getting people's minds, you know, turned toward uh a particular issue is what I do for a living.
+And I have an advertising company, and getting people's minds turned toward a particular issue is what I do for a living.

-And I cannot believe how inept conservatives and republicans are at fighting any kind of an issue whatsoever by not using emotion and using similes and whatnot that to point out things.
+I cannot believe how inept conservatives and Republicans are at fighting any kind of an issue whatsoever by not using emotion and using similes and whatnot to point out things.

 Almost 3,000.